whatchamacallem/debcargo-conf/README.rst

 An explanation of this, plus more recipes, can be found on the `sbuild wiki page <https://wiki.debian.org/sbuild>`_.

+If you need to pass additional options to sbuild, like "--arch=i386", then set the SBUILD_OPTS environment variable.

 Normally, ``./build.sh`` will fail early if not all the build dependencies are available in your local apt cache.
 If you are packaging a large dependency tree however, to avoid many round-trips through NEW it is possible to bypass this